CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the beryllium isoelectronic sequence

 \subsection{\ion{Fe}{xxiii}}

 \ion{Fe}{xxiii} is an important ion to study solar flares.
 The previous \ion{Fe}{xxiii} model had $R$-matrix CE rates for the levels up to $n=4$, and DW rates for several $n=5$ levels.
 In addition, the model had autoionizing levels.
-We retained the 166 bound levels up to $n=5$ of the \cite{fernandez-menchero_etal:2015_be-like} data.
-For the $n=2,3$ (lowest 46 levels) we adopted the A-values from the MBPT calculations of \cite{wang_etal:2015_be-like}.
 We note that the previous CHIANTI v.9 model had observed energies from NIST.
 However, as several energies are far from the theoretical values, the CHIANTI v.8 experimental energies have been reinstated, with few additional energies taken from NIST.
 The data related to the autoionizing levels (producing the satellite lines) are the same as in version 9.